usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/30007/apnd_rplc/readme.txt

-Submit an appended DocumentEntry object.
+Submit a new DocumentEntry object that appends the replacement DocumentEntry object.